top of page

 Normal 12v leisure batteries are between 85ah and 110ah.
 They weigh between 16-18kg, and the bigger 110ah is 21kg.

-If you want to keep your leisure battery in good condition ( See my page on batteries) while storing the caravan or inactive for a long time, then a 100watt solar panel is more than adequate.
+If you want to keep your leisure battery in good condition ( See my page on batteries) while storing the caravan or inactive for a long time, then a 120-watt solar panel is more than adequate.

-Firstly they are much lighter.
+Firstly, they are much lighter.
 A 100ah battery is about 12kg, and some of them can be stored on their side depending on the space you have.
 In this modern world, they are also Bluetooth connectable via an App to your smartphone.
 This means you get real-time data on the charge condition and voltage of your battery.

 Secondly, a lithium battery can be used until it is flat 0% and then charged again multiple times without damaging the battery.
 There are circuit boards built into the battery to prevent